OnePointGlobal/OnePoint-API-Documentation-V2/docs/MessageStatuses.md

 Failed | There was a problem submitting to the carrier.
 This covers all other potential issues with the carrier.
 LandlineUnknown | This number is associated with a landline.
 It is possible to check the destination before the message is sent and this status indicated that the message was destined for a landline as therefore was not sent.
 NoRoute | OnePoint Global is unable to find a suitable route for this message to be sent.
 In this case you should contact OnePoint Global Support.
+Killed | The number was killed from further activity if it was queued up for sending out a message.

 > For more information about sending messages check [here](Message.md).